sameersbn/docker-gitlab/docs/keycloak-idp.md

 Modify the `Email`, `First name` and `Last Name` fields.
 ![admin-account](images/keycloak-admin-acc.png)

-Deploy GitLab, Reddis and PostgreSQL by running the following command: `docker-compose up -d gitlab redis postgresql`.
+Deploy GitLab, Redis and PostgreSQL by running the following command: `docker-compose up -d gitlab redis postgresql`.

 You can now login on the local GitLab instance with with Keycloak on your [local IP](http://localhost:10080).